Sonosfera

 Does the venue's music licence cover my yoga class?
 Usually not.
 If you rent a hall or room, the venue's licence covers their background music — not performances or classes run by external instructors.
 PPL PRS treats your class as a separate public performance.
 Freelance teachers need their own licensed solution.

 Can I use YouTube or SoundCloud for yoga classes?
 No. Both platforms prohibit commercial use in their standard terms.
-Playing YouTube during a class — even a free YouTube video — does not give you any commercial performance rights.
-You still need a PPL PRS licence on top, and you are breaching the platform's terms regardless.
-See the full comparison of music licensing options for the wellness sector.
+Playing YouTube during a class — even a free YouTube video — does not give you commercial performance rights.
+You may still need PPL PRS permission, and the platform terms must be checked separately.
+Start with the UK yoga studio music licensing guide for the safe class-audio setup.

 Stop paying per class.
 Start paying per month.
 Try Sonosfera free for 14 days. £19.99/month.
-All licensing included.
-No Exercise Tariff.
+Includes licensing for eligible Sonosfera catalogue playback.